camwestwood/xapi/recipes/universal-xapi-translator/vle-forum-input.md

 This is the specification for an input TSV file for logging in events.

-Data should be supplied as a UTF-8 Tab Separated File called login.tsv
+Data should be supplied as a UTF-8 Tab Separated File called forum.tsv

 # login